notsocrates/notsocrates/README.md

 # Hey there!
 I'm socrates! 👋
 I'm a passionate self-taught computer programmer who enjoys entrepreneurship, sports, and a well versed challenge.

-I've ran many entrepreneurship projects in the field of web-scraping, automation and pen-testing.
+I've also ran many entrepreneurship projects in the field of web-scraping, automation and pen-testing.

+I'm also opening to free-lancing, contact me over at discord

 ## **Current Projects**
 - [Ares Development](https://aresmonitors.com/)